BarbaraBoeters/barbaraboeters-project/REPORT.md

 ## Bugs
 - Location services sometimes become unavailable during simulation.
 The solution is to delete the app from the simulator and to run it again.
 If this doesn't work, it sometimes helps to restart Xcode.
+- In the simulator, the search function to choose your location doesnt seem to work well in the GeoViewController.
+On the iPhone is does work though.

 ## Credits
 Frameworks: